 Pakistan has four kinds of regulatory spaces provided under the constitution (see map):

-FATA where the seven tribal regions are located.
+FATA, where the seven tribal regions are located.

-The provincially administered tribal areas of KP that includes the whole of Malakand division including Swat.
+The provincially administered tribal areas of KP -including the whole of Malakand division, including Swat.

-Azad Kashmir that is a special territory whose status will be resolved once the Kashmir issue with India is resolved and
+Azad Kashmir, a special territory whose status will be resolved once the Kashmir issue with India is resolved.

 The normal districts to which all constitutional rights, freedoms and laws apply.

 Let us examine the provisions of some of the Constitutional provisions relating to the special areas.
 Under Article 246 (b) Swat is a provincially administered tribal area.
-Under Art 247 (2) the President can give directions to the Governor KP for purposes of administration of Swat.
-Similarly under Art 247 (3) the provincial assembly cannot legislate for Swat unless the President approves a legislation to be implemented there.
+Under Article 247 (2) the President can give directions to the Governor KP for purposes of administration of Swat.
+Similarly under Article 247 (3) the provincial assembly cannot legislate for Swat unless the President approves a legislation to be implemented there.
 As the map shows it is FATA and PATA that have become centers of insurgency.
 There are a few explanations for this.

-Firstly, when an area is placed under the provision of Art 247 the normal jurisdiction of the courts is ousted, so the right of recourse to High Court and Supreme Court is lost.
+Firstly, when an area is placed under the provision of Article 247, the normal jurisdiction of the courts is ousted, so the right of recourse to High Court and Supreme Court is lost.
 Secondly, the constitutional provisions related to freedoms and rights are not available.

-Thirdly, all the laws are not applicable.
-For instance, in FATA the political parties cannot operate.
+Thirdly, not all the laws are applicable.
+For instance, in FATA political parties cannot operate.
 If these exceptions did not lead to indemnities it may have been tolerable.
 But exclusion from jurisdiction of the Constitution for provisions dealing with freedoms and rights create marginalization of people and regions.
 In areas which are cut off by regulation from the mainstream, the rights of the people suffer and it also allows a manipulative government to exploit the people of such areas for foreign policy objectives.

 Researchers have found that one reason for militancy and terrorism is disconnectedness.
 If you are disconnected you are isolated, deprived, repressed, uneducated and under developed.
 All these deficits define marginalization.
 The elite who benefit from such disconnectedness ensure that the status quo is maintained.
 They do not realize what this disconnectedness does to the people who live there.
 Evidently PATA with a past history of links with Jihadist should have forced Pakistan to mainstream it immediately.
 The table below compares the development indicators of FATA that like Swat is a marginalized region.